Mandurah line: Railway construction

-Track laying began on 16 March 2006, starting from RailLink's temporary depot in Hillman.
-For the most part, a track laying machine was used, which could lay 1 km of track per day.
+Tracklaying began on 16 March 2006, starting from a temporary depot in Hillman.
+For the most part, a tracklaying machine that could lay 1 km of track per day was used.
 The machine started by laying track north from Hillman to Roe Highway, then south from Hillman to Gordon Road in Mandurah, then north from Roe Highway to the Narrows Bridge.
-The track south of Gordon Road and north of the Narrows Bridge was not laid by the machine.
+The machine did not lay any track south of Gordon Road as the Gordon Road bridge was not completed until later in the project and it was deemed not worth it to turn the machine around a third time.
 By the end of 2006, track laying was complete.
-Due to a delay caused by the late completion of other packages, the Public Transport Authority reached a $21.8 million settlement with RailLink in June 2006.
-By April 2007, the completion of Package A was delayed due to problems with the installation of signalling, which MacTiernan attributed to the contractor being less familiar with signalling than civil works.
-By August 2007, the signalling was the main issue holding up the opening of the Mandurah line.
+Because of a delay caused by the late completion of other packages, the PTA reached a $21.8 million settlement with RailLink in June 2006.
+By April 2007, the completion of Package A was further delayed by problems with the installation of signalling, which by August that year was the main issue delaying the opening of the Mandurah line.